 There are a range of traditional dishes that deep fry cauliflower.
 Think of Cauliflower Pakora, for example.
 Even Ottolenghi makes a salad or side dish of deep fried cauli with a tahini sauce.
 There’s Southern Fried Cauliflower, Fried Cauliflower Steaks, Moroccan Fried Cauliflower, Cauliflower Tempura, and many more such recipes.
 There is a simple reason for so many dishes.
 It tastes very very good.
 This recipe will knock your socks off.

-Similar dishes include Cauliflower and Okra Pakora, Roasted Cauliflower Soup, and Roasted Cauliflower and White Bean Puree.
+Similar dishes include Salt and Vinegar Kale Chips, Cauliflower and Okra Pakora, Roasted Cauliflower Soup, and Roasted Cauliflower and White Bean Puree.

 Browse all of our Cauliflower dishes.
 All of our Snacks are here.
 Or explore our Mid Summer dishes.

 Ensalada is a Spanish salad of perfect tomatoes and mild, sweet onion slices.
 It is found around the world in countries or regions that have had a Spanish influence in their history.
 Ensalada is centre on the table at meal times.
 They can be simple with just the 2 perfect ingredients dressed with olive oil and white wine vinegar, or they can have addition ingredients added to the simple base.
 In this way, the salad can vary from day to day, yet still feature the 2 main ingredients.
 A few olives, some cucumber slices, a little cos lettuce, a tiny amount of soft herb.
 A salad that is sweet, cool and fresh.